 While parents and families are valuable partners at Sweet Briar, self-responsibility and integrity are crucial values.
 That means each student takes responsibility for her College experience.
 It is up to her to meet the College’s expectations and share important information with her family or guardians.
 This is especially crucial in the case of academic or social issues.
 As a parent, if you contact staff with a concern, we typically will involve your daughter in the conversation.

 We recognize that there are situations in which consulting with families is necessary, but ordinarily we want students to resolve challenges through the numerous available campus resources.
 We are here every day, all day, to support each student on her journey.

 We look forward to meeting and welcoming you to campus!

 We hope families are part of their daughter’s first day of orientation on Friday, Aug.
-19. Parents are free to meet with staff in various offices during student check-in and help with moving into residence halls.
+19 for fall orientation and Monday, Jan.
+16 for spring orientation.
+Parents are free to meet with staff in various offices during student check-in and help with moving into residence halls.
 There will also be a parent information session.
-The Office of Student Life will provide lunch for all and families will have time in the schedule to enjoy an early dinner with their daughter before parent orientation activities conclude at 6:45 p.m.
-Friday.
+The Office of Student Life will provide lunch for all and families will have time in the schedule to enjoy an early dinner with their daughter before parent orientation activities conclude at 6:45 p.m. that first day.